solid-pixel/vial-qmk/readme.md

 # VIAL support for Keychron K8 Pro

+⛔️ Don't use this branch!

-- Use the branch `bluetooth_playground`: https://github.com/solid-pixel/vial-qmk/tree/bluetooth_playground
+👉 Use the branch `bluetooth_playground` instead: https://github.com/solid-pixel/vial-qmk/tree/bluetooth_playground